d-napoli/studio-sol-backend-test/README.md

 # Studio Sol Backend Test

+You can find this project also on Github, using [this link](https://github.com/d-napoli/studio-sol-backend-test)

 ## How to run the application
 To simplify the coding process, this project was made using `docker`.